Knowing how to make dumplings with Bisquick is a simple kitchen shortcut that can save you time and effort!

 But there’s also something about the food that makes it seem daunting to many home cooks, so they just settle for memories of their mother or grandmother making the food during their childhood.

 The truth is, making dumplings from scratch can seem a little overwhelming if you aren’t used to it.
-It’s not that it’s difficult, but it does take a few extra minutes of prep time.

 I’m all about saving time when it comes to feeding my family, which is why I love making Bisquick dumplings for various soups and stews–it’s just so easy to do!

-Original Bisquick Dumplings Recipe
+Origin of Bisquick Dumplings

-Bisquick is a baking mix that dates back to the 1930s.
 According to General Mills, one of their salesmen encountered a chef who kept a batch of premixed biscuit ingredients at the ready for last-minute requests.

 This led the salesman to consider how pre-made mixes could be a great commercial product for the company.